kustomzone/chrome-tabs/README.md

 - `unknownUrlTitle: ''` In the case of URL loading failure, or when cross-domain restrictions prohibit automatic title detection (based on URL), this default title will be displayed instead.

 - `loadingFavicon: ''` Establishes the loading favicon.
 This can be a `data:` URI, a relative image path (svg,png,gif,ico), or a full URL leading to an image.
-An animated gif image is strongly recommended, which helps to convey that a tab is loading.
+An animated svg image is strongly recommended, which helps to convey that a tab is loading in both the lite and dark themes.

 - `viewAttrs: {}` A 'view' is the underlying `<iframe>` or `<webview>` tag.
 If you'd like to set HTML attributes on the auto-generated view for any given tab, you can use this property to do that.
 These are simply `key: value` pairs representing HTML attrs.
 Here is an example of some attributes supported by the [`<webview>`](http://electron.atom.io/docs/api/web-view-tag/) tag in Electron apps.